Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/workflow.rst

 The application's data pipeline activities can be defined as follows:

-* Step 1: use the ESA BEAM Toolbox BandMaths operator to apply the arithmetic expression to all MERIS Level 1 products.
+**Step 1** use the ESA BEAM Toolbox BandMaths operator to apply the arithmetic expression to all MERIS Level 1 products.
 This step is run with several tasks in parallel, each task dealing with one input product.

 .. uml::